 “DOGMA F8 achieves new significant numerical data, but more importantly, maintains the unique driving feeling, which made previous Pinarello Dogma bikes unbeatable.
 Whoever rides the new F8 DOGMA, will immediately perceive the extraordinary work done by our team, in creating a streamlined and aerodynamic bike without losing the typical characteristics of DOGMA: a powerful and responsive bike for every track.”

 SRAM’s European Marketing Director Gaetan Vétois added: “Being associated with Pinarello for their latest Dogma launch, provides the perfect platform and match for SRAM RED eTAP.
 It also brings together two companies focused on product innovation for the benefit of its customers.”

 SRAM eTAP Wireless Groupset

-F8W isn’t the only bike which will be equipped with SRAM RED eTAP.
+F8W isn’t the only bike that will be equipped with SRAM RED eTAP.
 Previously, the British bike producer Boardman unveiled its 2016 range and it includes two bikes with eTAP shifting.

 - Pinarello official website

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023